fernandobugni/To-Do-App/README.md

 # Content
 ## Why I chose FoalTS
-Considering that all is written in TypeScript and has many different features, such as ORM, deployment environments, CLI utilities and authentication, etc. I decided to use it.
+Considering that all is written in TypeScript and has many different high-quality features, such as ORM, deployment environments, CLI utilities and authentication, etc. I decided to use it.

 ## Why I divided the project into two parts
 The division consists of two parts of every website should have: the backend and frontend.
 And they have to deploy separately to decouple problems.
 For example, we can scale the API (backend) but not the frontend because mostly it is static.
-Also, it is beneficial for the division of tasks between teams
+Also, it is beneficial for the division of tasks between teams.

 ## Database connection and ORM configuration
 To store the data, we need a PostgreSQL that is defined in the `backend-app/.env` file.
 As I mentioned, FoalTS uses an ORM and you can define scripts to interact with the database.
 For example, you can run `foal run create-todo text="Task 1"` and add a Task in the database.